Why Aren't Hydrogen Cars More Popular?: Top 6 Barriers Explained

 Key Barriers to Hydrogen Vehicle Adoption

 Hydrogen-powered vehicles are a forward-thinking solution for transport and industry.
-However, significant roadblocks remain before the technology sees greater adoption.
+However, significant roadblocks remain before the technology is widely adopted.

 This “chicken or egg” dilemma is one of the most persistent burdens on new fuel technologies.
 For battery electric vehicles (BEVs), this problem was so persistent that it coined the phrase “range anxiety.”